Frequently Asked Questions

 How does BSCHT validate a property’s value?

 Before purchasing a deed restriction, BSCHT requires an appraisal of the property at the applicant’s expense.
-BSCHT recommends all applicants apply for the program before ordering a new appraisal, unless one already exists that is six months old or less.
+BSCHT recommends that all applicants apply for the program before ordering a new appraisal unless one less than 180 days old already exists.

 Rent Local